 ALL also causes the bone marrow to make too many of these cells.
 The overgrowth makes it difficult for other blood cells like red blood cells or platelets to develop.
 Low levels of other blood cells can cause a variety of symptoms such as bleeding problems, fatigue and shortness of breath.

-The cause of ALL is unknown.
+The cause of Acute Lymphoblastic Leukemia is unknown.

-ALL is more common in white males and adults over 70 years of age.
+Acute Lymphoblastic Leukemia is more common in white males and adults over 70 years of age.
 Other factors that have been associated with an increased chance of ALL include:

 - Previous chemotherapy or radiation therapy treatment

 - Exposure to atomic bomb radiation or nuclear reactor accident

 - Exposure to toxic chemicals such as pesticides or benzene